 My family loves to bird-watch.
-We have several feeders in our yard and one of us is always watching out our front window, hoping to catch sight of a new feathered visitor to our front feeder.
+We have several feeders in our yard and one of us always watches out our front window, hoping to catch sight of a new feathered visitor to our front feeder.
 Although we put out seed year-round, we always make up a suet feeder (or seven) for the wild birds in the colder months.
 Want to be kind to your winter birds?
 Of course you do!
-So, let then eat cake (suet cake)!
+So, let them eat (suet) cake!

 Suet, or rendered fat, is an important supplement for most birds.
 In the winter, the fat helps add to the bird’s stores of energy and helps them survive the long, cold months.
 In the spring, the fat helps with the increased energy demands of nesting birds.